THE COMPASSION CRISIS

 To read more about the defining principles guiding the fellowship, click here.

-Physicians and nurse practitioners who are collaborators and changemakers aspiring to serve as leaders in transforming the culture of care for themselves, their patients, and the health systems within which they practice will get the most out of the Fellowship.
+Physicians, nurse practitioners, and physician assistants who are collaborators and changemakers aspiring to serve as leaders in transforming the culture of care for themselves, their patients, and the health systems within which they practice will get the most out of the Fellowship.

 Although the fellowship is designed to be supportive of a practicing clinician’s life, it is an intensive training program requiring each fellow’s wholehearted engagement.

 The program welcomes applicants from any background who have had an ongoing personal contemplative practice (e.g., meditation, yoga, centering prayer, etc.) for at least six months, have participated in a contemplative retreat, and share a commitment to exploring the intersection of contemplative practice, healthcare, and social action.

-The program is currently accepting applications from licensed clinicians who are practicing and plan to continue practicing during and after the fellowship as physicians (MD and DO) or Nurse Practitioners.
+The program is currently accepting applications from licensed clinicians who are practicing and plan to continue practicing during and after the fellowship as physicians (MD and DO), nurse practitioners or physician assistants.
 Clinicians of other professions who are interested in this program may wish to apply for our nine-month Foundations in Contemplative Care training.